Frequently asked questions - FAQs (click on a question for the answer)

 How do buddies arrange gigs?

-Buddies communicate in a manner of different ways.
-Text, phone calls, emails or via a support worker/family member - every pairing is different when it comes to connecting with each other and arranging events.
+Buddies communicate in a manner of different ways: text/SMS, phone calls, emails, social media or via a support worker/family member.
+Every pairing is different when it comes to connecting with each other and arranging events.

-How do I know what’s going on with Gig Buddies Sydney?
+How do I know what’s going on with Gig Buddies project?

 We send out a weekly e-newsletter that has all our latest news and details about our up and coming social events.
-Buddies can also follow us via Facebook, Instagram and Twitter.
+Buddies and volunteers can also follow us via Facebook, Instagram and Twitter.